Barton Robinson and his family find a home-A true story WC 1471

 "Our first Indians up close!"
 James leaned forward to inform his father.

-After a couple of hours of looking at the shops in the villages they passed, they stopped, spread a blanket and set out the lunch basket.
+They stopped in the shops of a couple villages.
+After the sun rose to its peak they stopped, spread a blanket and set out the lunch basket.
 Mahala requested a lunch from the hotel’s kitchen.
 They ate mouth watering fried chicken, biscuits and fresh vegetables with a cake for dessert.
-Sweet tea in a gallon jar was still cool and refreshing in the heat of the day.
+Cool sweet tea in a gallon jar quenched their thirst in the heat of the day.
 The boys expended their energy in the afternoon sun.

 Mahala and Barton gathered the remnants of lunch and called the boys to the surrey to finish the tour.
 They hadn't traveled more than a mile down the road when a cloud of dust appeared ahead of them and from cloud came a line of men on horses, led by a man in military attire .
 Herbert pulled the surrey to the side of the road to let them pass.